 Narrow top of the inside of the mouth

 Girls with Turner syndrome generally have normal intelligence.
 They tend to score higher on their verbal IQ than their nonverbal IQ.
 They may have problems in the areas of spatial perception.
 They may also have certain learning disabilities.

 How is Turner syndrome diagnosed?

-What is the risk of parents of a daughter with Turner syndrome having another daughter with Turner syndrome?
+What is the risk of having another child with Turner syndrome?

-After birth, the doctor usually takes a blood sample from a baby suspected of having Turner syndrome to perform a chromosomal analysis (called a karyotype).
-This confirms the physical findings of Turner syndrome and determines the underlying chromosomal abnormality.
-Your doctor may explain the results of the test to you or refer you to a genetic doctor or genetic counselor who can explain the results of chromosomal tests, as well as what tests are available to diagnose chromosome problems before a baby is born.
+After birth, the doctor usually takes a blood sample from a baby suspected of having Turner syndrome.
+The lab does a chromosome analysis (karyotype).
+This confirms the physical findings of Turner syndrome and shows the chromosome problem.
+Your doctor may explain the results of the test to you.
+Or your doctor may refer you to a genetic doctor or genetic counselor.
+This expert can explain the results of chromosome tests, as well as tests available to diagnose chromosome problems before a baby is born.

 Can Turner syndrome be cured or prevented?

-There is no cure for Turner syndrome; however, many of the more serious problems can be treated.
-For example, growth hormone and androgen therapy can be given to increase final adult height; hormone replacement therapy can be given so that girls will develop secondary sexual characteristics; coarctation (narrowing to an abnormal width) of the aorta can be surgically corrected if needed; and medications are available to treat high blood pressure, diabetes, and thyroid problems.
-Women with Turner syndrome can give birth to children, if desired, through the use of egg donation.
+There is no cure for Turner syndrome.
+But many of the more serious problems can be treated.
+For example, growth hormone and androgen therapy can increase the final adult height of a girl with the syndrome.
+A girl can also take hormone therapy to develop secondary sex traits.
+Surgery can fix coarctation of the aorta, if needed.
+And medicines are available to treat high blood pressure, diabetes, and thyroid problems.
+A woman with Turner syndrome can have children by using donor eggs.